manifoldai/merf/README.md

 ## Using the Code

 The MERF code is modelled after scikit-learn estimators.
-To use, you instantiate a MERF object (with or without specifying parameters -- the defaults are sensible).
+To use, you instantiate a MERF object.
+As of 1.0, you can pass any non-linear estimator for the fixed effect.
+By default this is a scikit-learn random forest, but you can pass any model you wish that conforms to the scikit-learn estimator API, e.g. LightGBM, XGBoost, a properly wrapped PyTorch neural net,

 Then you fit the model using training data.
+As of 1.0, you can also pass a validation set to see the validation performance on it.
+This is meant to feel similar to PyTorch where you can view the validation loss after each epoch of training.
 After fitting you can predict responses from data, either from known (cluster in training set) or new (cluster not in training set) clusters.

 For example: